jaredsparta/epic_and_user_stories/README.md

 - They often encompass multiple teams working on multiple projects.
 - They are delivered over a set of sprints.
 - Could include some time-scale for completion
+- Use cases are the high level business goals that the end users wish to achieve by using the product.

 **What is a user story?**
 - A user story is a generalised explanation of a product feature written from the perspective of the end users.